All Episodes

 Minor, minor correction.

-The former EPA administrator, Lisa Jackson, who used a private email address.
+A former EPA administrator, Lisa Jackson, who used a private email address.

-By the way, she's now at Apple, running.
+By the way, she's now at Apple running.

-Oh, yeah, she's she's the environment, she's a vice president of environmental whatever at Apple.
+Yeah, she's a vice president of environmental whatever at Apple.

 She's doing their solar, and they just gave her some other responsibility.